nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * A friend with the given `FRIEND_ID` provided must exist in the friends list.
 * The friend has to be previously linked to the game with the given `GAME_ID`.
-* The skill value assigned must be integers within the range 0 to 10 (inclusive). e.g. 0, 8 and 10 are valid skill values, whereas -1, 11, 1.2, and "one" are invalid skill values.
+* The skill value assigned must be integers within the range 0 to 10 (inclusive). e.g. 0, 8 and 10 are valid skill values, whereas -1, 11, 1.2, and 'one' are invalid skill values.

 Examples:
-* `friend --skill Draco -g Valorant -v 7` Sets the skill value for friend "Draco" for the linked game "Valorant" to 7.
+* `friend --skill Draco -g Valorant -v 7` Sets the skill value for friend 'Draco' for the linked game 'Valorant' to 7.

 Screenshot: